petermp79/coding-challenges/README.md

 This repo keeps track of solutions to coding challenge problems that I worked on for practice for over 2 months.
 A Facebook recruiter talked me into this effort as he knew that people of my generation were not trained for this coding challenge culture.
 These tests basically challenge a candidate on pattern recognition and algorithm.
 The hard part of a coding challenge is the pattern recognition part as it is not as obvious as algorithm and can wear many hats.
+Another tricky part of coding challenge is time limit.
+Most interview will about you 15-20 minutes to solve a problem.
+As such, you must be able to 'see' the solution in a very short time in order to have enough time to code it.
 That makes coding challenge tricky even to a professional engineer.
+My experience with coding challenge is, if you are new to it, you would have to trained yourself 3-6 months with coding challenges not only to get used to them but also to be fluent in algorithm enough to get them done on time during the interview.

+In the interview I had with Facebook, I was asked to solve 2 problems in 30 minutes.
+I solved the first one perfectly on-time, but I failed on the second one, it took me a while to figure out the solution but I did not have enough time left to implement it.
+I had the same issue with an interview with Google a month later.
+Although, I trained myself on this subject as hard as I could for 2 months, I feel that to have a better chance, one should spend at least 3 months of continuous self-training in order to be effective in these coding challenge sessions.
+For me, I have enough of it.

 To compile a specific challenge code on Ubuntu Linux: